jules2689/trudeau/trudeau/2020-04-21/pre_news.md

 It will be starting in a few weeks is My understanding.
 Although that is always a moving target as well.
 Today will be an announcement around opening up sort of a process by which employers can figure out how much they can expect to get.
-So, sort of an online mechanism for doing so because that is something that we heard from a number of employers, a number of business owners who plan to access it.
+So, sort of an online mechanism for doing so because that is something that we heard from a number of employers, a number of business owners WHO plan to access it.
 They're still very kind of vague on the details.
 Vague on how fast that money will come.
 They needed it yesterday kind of thing and how much they might be entitled to.
 My understanding is that there is some information on that today as well.